Build Introduction

 Below you will find the useful uniques for this build.

-The Third Blade (REQUIRED) – This unique one-handed sword essentially “turns on” this build and allows to spam
+The Third Blade – This unique one-handed sword essentially “turns on” this build and normally allows you to spam

 Ugly Bastard Helm – This helm grants us a large damage bonus while we’re berserking and converts all of our direct damage to fire and then adds another multiplier to all fire damage dealt.
 This improves both Mighty Throw AND the effect of our new unique Bane.